libaishwarya/mock-aws-ses-go/README.md

 Current all the email sending will be success.
 The list of destination email for which a email send would fail will be done later.
 (Check TODO)

+Set rate limit: 5 requests per second with a burst of 10 (Should be changed according to the AWS) (Check TODO)

 # How to start server:
 1. Clone the code `git clone git@github.com:libaishwarya/mock-aws-ses-go.git`